Get Out: Accolades

-At the 90th Academy Awards, the film earned four nominations: Best Picture, Best Director, Best Original Screenplay, and Best Actor for Daniel Kaluuya.
+At the 90th Academy Awards, the film won an Oscar for Best Original Screenplay and was nominated in three other categories: Best Picture, Best Director, and Best Actor for Daniel Kaluuya.
 Peele became the third person (after Warren Beatty and James L. Brooks) to earn Best Picture, Director and Screenplay nominations for a debut film, and the first African-American winner for Best Original Screenplay (and fourth overall nominated, after John Singleton, Spike Lee, and Suzanne de Passe).
 It also became the 6th horror film to be nominated for best picture, after The Exorcist, Jaws, The Sixth Sense, The Silence of the Lambs and Black Swan.

-Get Out divided Oscar voters, with many older members of the Academy of Motion Picture Arts and Sciences dismissing it or choosing not to see it.
+Get Out divided Oscar voters, with many older members of the Academy of Motion Picture Arts and Sciences dismissing the film or declining to watch it.
 According to Vulture, new voting members said they ran into "interference" from more senior members when it came to evaluating the film as Best Picture.
 "I had multiple conversations with longtime Academy members who were like, 'That was not an Oscar film, according to a new voter.
 "Honestly, a few of them had not even seen it and they were saying it, so dispelling that kind of thing has been super important."
 One anonymous Oscar voter told The Hollywood Reporter they felt alienated by the Oscar campaign: "Instead of focusing on the fact that this was an entertaining little horror movie that made quite a bit of money, they started trying to suggest it had deeper meaning than it does, and, as far as I'm concerned, they played the race card, and that really turned me off.
 In fact, at one of the luncheons, the lead actor [Kaluuya], who is not from the United States, was giving us a lecture on racism in America and how black lives matter, and I thought, 'What does this have to do with Get Out?
 They're trying to make me think that if I don't vote for this movie, I'm a racist.'
 I was really offended."